-Soil pH measures the relative amount of acidity or alkalinity in the soil by measuring the concentration of hydrogen ions (H+) and hydroxyl ions (OH-).
+Soil pH measures the relative amount of acidity or alkalinity in the soil by measuring the concentration of hydrogen ions (H+) in a suspension of soil in water.
+The alkalinity, or concentration of hydroxyl ions (OH-), is always in relative balance with the acidity.
 The pH scale ranges from 0 to 14.
 As diagramed in Figure 1, 0 is extremely acidic, and 14 is extremely alkaline.
 Soil with a pH of 7.0 is neutral.